gofynd/fdk-client-javascript/documentation/APPLICATION.md

 | --------- | ----  | --- |
 | unique_name | string |  |

-Get Token to join a specific Video Room using it&#39;s unqiue name, this Token is your ticket to Room and also creates your identity there.
+Get Token to join a specific Video Room using it's unqiue name, this Token is your ticket to Room and also creates your identity there.

 Success Response: